resurfaceio/network-sniffer/README.md

 - [Run network-sniffer container](#network-sniffer-container) (Linux only)
 - [Run binary directly on your host machine](#direct-approach)

-## The `network-sniffer` container
+## Running the `network-sniffer` container

 Our sniffer runs as an independent containerized application.
-It captures packets from network interfaces, reassembles them, parses both HTTP request and response, packages the entire API calls, and sends it to your Resurface DB instance.
+It captures packets from network interfaces, reassembles them, parses both HTTP request and response, packages the entire API calls, and sends it to your Resurface DB instance automatically.

 After modifying the `.env` file with the required [environment variables](#environment-variables), just run the following docker command in the host machine: